giuliaviacava/swimsim/README.md

    → For each swimmer × each possible event:
        Compute projected placement vs. full field
    → Sort events by best projected finish
-   → Assign swimmer to top 3 events they fit
+   → Assign swimmer to top 3 events, enforcing a cap of 4 swimmers per team per event (cap is checked twice: once when building the candidate list, and again at assignment time).
         ↓
 4. simulate_meet() runs the competition
    → For each of 13 events:
        Gather assigned swimmers from both teams
-       Each swimmer gets: best_time × random(0.98, 1.05)
+       Each swimmer gets a simulated time drawn from a truncated normal distribution centered at +1% above their best time (std 1.5%), with a hard floor of −2% and ceiling of +6%. (makes ordinary swims common and extreme outliers rare)
        Sort by simulated time → assign places
        Award points: [9, 4, 3, 2, 1] for places 1–5
         ↓